-This collection came to fruition through studying the characteristics and behaviours of small and sessile sea creatures found in Scottish waters.
+This collection came to fruition through studying the characteristics and behaviours of sessile sea creatures found in Scottish waters.

 Through reinterpreting and merging these creatures’ forms and surface textures, I have crafted four playful and tactile vessels cast in sterling silver.
 I hope for the onlooker to view each piece as though they are living creatures in the process of repopulating until the surface they sit on is fully covered with a colony of vessels, alluding to themes of growth and proliferation.